luapower/luapower-all/glue_design.md

-A place to accumulate good implementations of common Lua idioms, mainly so that they can be copy-pasted in library code (a typical library only needs a few functions from glue) or used directly in app code (where another dependency is a problem).
+A place to accumulate good implementations of common Lua idioms, mainly so that they can be copy-pasted in library code (a typical library only needs a few functions from glue) or used directly in app code (where another dependency is not a problem).
 In this context a good implementation is first of all small and its corner cases well documented (since they are usually not addressed in the implementation in order to keep the code small and fast).